Special Educational Needs

 - Autism and Communication Advisors

 In addition to support received for academic subjects, there is a range of pastoral support available.
-The school has access to a named Parent and Family Support Advisor (PFSA) who can work with children and families and with the consent of parents and carers, we can also make a request for support from a Family Support Practitioner.
+Through the Frome Learning Partnership (FLP) the school has access to Parent Family Support Advisers (PFSAs) who can work with children and families.
+In addition, with the consent of parents and carers, we can also make a request for support from a Family Support Practitioner.
 Specific plans and support will put into place for children experiencing difficulties with behaviour and those needing medical support or intimate care.

 The school site is fully accessible.
 There are changing and accessible toilet facilities.